 Most people who have tried to lose a significant amount of weight and maintain that loss have also experienced the insidious weight loss plateau.
 The weight comes off easily at first but then, after weeks of watching the numbers on the scale drop almost daily, the progress stops and doesn’t seem to want to start up again.
-It’s frustrating enough when a plateau hits before you’ve reached your weight loss goal, but it gets even more aggravating when your weight remains the same after days, weeks, and months of working out and eating right, just has you had been during those first few exhilarating months of losing weight.
+It’s frustrating enough when a plateau hits before you’ve reached your weight loss goal, but it gets even more aggravating when your weight remains the same after days, weeks, and months of working out and eating right–just as you had been during those first few exhilarating months of losing weight.

 Many personal trainers recommend varying your workout routine, or even switching to an entirely different exercise style, and that is good advice, but it only addresses one issue that causes weight loss to stall.
 There is more than one reason your progress grinds to a halt, so the best strategy for getting off a plateau is to address as many causes as possible.
 Once you understand why you hit a plateau, you can jumpstart your weight loss and get back on track to meeting your goal.